doombubbles/IndustrialFarmer/LATEST.md

-- Fixed for BTD6 v45
+- Fixed patches for BTD6 v46